Peoples of the

 We’ll cross the river, following DeSoto’s route to Parkin, Arkansas where archaeologists have uncovered evidence of Hernando de Soto.
 Today the 18-acre moated village is a state park.
-Dr. Jeffrey Mitchem, who is stationed at Parkin Archaeological site and is an archaeologist with the Arkansas Archaeological Survey, will join us.
 Then we’ll head to the McClellan-Ritter Site, a Conservancy preserve that was occupied during the Woodland and Mississippian periods.
 We’ll spend the afternoon at the impressive new Hampson Museum in Wilson, Arkansas.
 We’ll return to our hotel in Memphis for the night.

 Our first stop is Battery D, a Civil War site that was one of the four defense batteries in Union-held Helena, Arkansas.
 After lunch we’ll visit what was once a Conservancy preserve, the Menard-Hodges site on the Arkansas River.
 This site has at least six mounds and was likely the Quapaw village of Osotouy.
 Here in 1686 the Frenchman Henri de Tonti established the first European settlement west of the Mississippi.
 We will spend the night in Monroe, Louisiana.